josephh/cheats/java_concurrency.md

 1. store a ref to object into a volatile field or AtomicReference
 1. Store a ref to object into a __final__ field of properly constructed object
 1. Store a ref to object into a __final__ field properly guarded by a lock
+## Chapter 4 - Composing Objects
+While it is handy to understand low-level aspects of thread safety and synchronization, ideally we want classes that support thread safety and don't require analysis of each and every memory access for safe usage.
+### Designing a thread safe class
+1. identify variables that form the object's state
+1. Identify the invariants that constrain state variables
+1. Establish a policy for managing concurrent access to the object's state 'State-space', i.e. the range of values a field can have, helps reason about an object's state.
+In the extreme an immutable object can only ever be in a single state so is very straight-forward.
+Final fields, used whenever possible, also help.
+### Instance confinement (or encapsulation)
+when an object is encapsulated within another object, all code paths that have access are known and so can be analyzed more easily.
+Combining confinement with an appropriate locking discipline can ensure that otherwise non-thread-safe objects are used in a thread-safe manner.
+#### Java monitor pattern
+...where an object encapsulates all its mutable state and guards it with the object's own intrinsic lock.
+This has the advantage of being a very simple pattern.
+But it is just a convention: any lock could be used provided it is used consistently and actually using a private field as a lock means client code cannot improperly acquire a lock it is not meant to use.